MicrosoftDocs/biztalk-docs/biztalk/technical-guides/routine-monitoring-tasks.md

   > [!NOTE]
   >  Use of this tool is not supported by Microsoft, and Microsoft makes no guarantees about the suitability of this programs.
 Use of this program is entirely at your own risk.

-- Run the [Terminator tool](https://go.microsoft.com/fwlink/?LinkId=151931) (https://go.microsoft.com/fwlink/?LinkId=151931).
+- Run the Terminator tool, which is available in the [BizTalk Health Monitor](../core/monitoring-biztalk-server.md).
 This tool enables users to easily resolve any issues identified by the BizTalk MsgBoxViewer tool.
-For more information about how the Terminator tool integrates with the BizTalk MsgBoxViewer tool, see [Using BizTalk Terminator to resolve issues identified by BizTalk MsgBoxViewer](https://go.microsoft.com/fwlink/?LinkId=151932)(https://go.microsoft.com/fwlink/?LinkId=151932).

   > [!NOTE]
   >  Use of this tool is not supported by Microsoft, and Microsoft makes no guarantees about the suitability of this programs.
 Use of this program is entirely at your own risk.